Glutexo/onigumo/README.md

 1. read the list of URLs for download,
 2. check for the already downloaded URLs,
-3. fetch the URLs contents possibly along with its metadata,
+3. fetch the URLs contents along with its metadata,
 4. save the downloaded data.

 ### Parser ###